 To be placed on the Prioritization List, individuals and families must be homeless and residing in an emergency shelter, safe haven or street homeless.
 Outside of working with shelter case managers, those looking for placement on the Community Waitlist can visit https://rochomeless.org/coordinated-entry/ for further details.

-Providence Housing’s Shelter Plus Care Program assists individuals that are homeless and have qualifying disabilities to find placement in safe, affordable housing which is critical to his/her stability and well-being.
-The S+C Program is funded by the HUD Supportive Housing Program.
-This program is designed to provide permanent housing to income-eligible individuals who are a minimum of 18 years of age, are low-income households, are chronically homeless by HUD definition, and have been diagnosed as having a disability, which must include, but is not limited to a substance use disorder.
+Providence Housing’s Shelter Star Program assists individuals that are homeless and have a HUD-qualifying disability to find housing in safe and affordable housing, which is critical to a person’s stability and well- being.
+The Shelter Star Program is funded by HUD’s Permanent Supportive Housing Grants.
+This program is designed to provide permanent housing to income-eligible individuals who are a minimum of 18 years of age, are low-income households, are chronically homeless by HUD definition, and have been diagnosed with a long-term disability, which can include substance use disorder, mental health diagnosis, or physical disabilities.

-An eligible disability can be a history of a substance use disorder, a mental illness or a diagnosis of AIDS or AIDS-related diseases that impede the ability to live independently.
+An eligible disability can be a history or current use of substances, mental illness, or a diagnosis of AIDS or AIDS-related diseases that impedes a person’s ability to live independently.
+The Shelter Star Program targets clients with substance use disorder and has slots reserved for Veterans as well.

-The Approaching Home program is funded by the HUD Supportive Housing Program.
+The Project-Based Voucher program is funded by the HUD Supportive Housing Program.
 This program is designed to provide permanent housing to income-eligible individuals who are a minimum of 18 years of age, are low-income households, are chronically homeless by HUD definition, and have been diagnosed as having a disability.
+Participants in the program have housing options in Greece, the South Wedge area of Rochester, and throughout Monroe County.
+This program offers several family units in the Greece school district.

 Please contact Aimee Cosimano for information about this program at (585) 529-9556.